Trump administration claims it will ‘dictate’ policy to Venezuela

 The Rodriguez government, meanwhile, has repeatedly denied that the US is puppeteering its decisions.

-Though Rodriguez has, at time, struck a conciliatory posture towards the Trump adminstration, she has rejected the idea that foreign powers are leading the country.
+Though Rodriguez has, at times, struck a conciliatory posture towards the Trump administration, she has rejected the idea that foreign powers are leading the country.

 “We are here governing together with the people,” Rodriguez said in remarks broadcast on state television.